 Task Time (hrs) Explanation Existing Application Research 1 This task involved the whole team working through the existing tablet application, noting improvements, studying the flow, and gaining an understanding of our application to be created.
 Create Android Application 1 This task involves creating a new project on Android Studio and connecting GitHub to the project.
 Create iOS Application 2 This task involves creating a new project on Xcode and connecting GitHub to the project.
 This task included time to set up the emulator and learn how it worked.
 Our team has no experience with Swift.
 Design Screen Layouts 5 This task involves using Figma to create a reference for the layout of every possible screen in both horizontal and vertical orientation based on the pre-set designs given by the client.
 This task also includes a flowchart of the navigation between screens.
 Set up iOS development environment 2 Setup of project workstation in the senior design lab.
 This involves: MacOS setup, downloading Xcode and SwiftUI playground, setting up remote access, receiving locker, tablet, and extra monitor.
-Develop screens for Android 55 Creation of each screen as its own file with correct formatting for different orientations and sizing.
-Each screen development should be a separate Git issue and branch.
-This includes merge conflicts and other Git issues.
-Develop screens for iOS 60 Creation of each screen as its own file with correct formatting for different orientations and sizing.
-Each screen development should be a separate Git issue and branch.
-This includes merge conflicts and other Git issues.

-Estimated Personnel Effort Requirements Table
+Personal Effort Requirements Table